Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 Perhaps part of confidence is knowing you don’t need to seek confidence.
 Competence will lead to confidence as a side effect anyway.

 Most people who end up passing aren’t coming out of the exam smug and “confident.”
-I get that you’re nervous, but people aren’t passing based on their confidence.
+In fact, they’re more nervous than the people who fail.
+People don’t pass based on their confidence.
 You don’t need to be confident to pass the bar exam.

 “Lower self-confidence makes you pay attention to negative feedback and be self-critical . . .
 To be the very best at anything, you will need to be your harshest critic, and that is almost impossible when your starting point is high self-confidence.
 Exceptional achievers always experience low levels of confidence and self-confidence, but they train hard and practice continually until they reach an acceptable level of competence.
 Indeed, success is the best medicine for your insecurities.”